scsm-ua/kirtan-guide-en/songs/dushta-mana-tumi-kisera-vaishnava.md

     hari-pada chāḍi’,    nirjanatā bāḍi,
         labhiyā ki phol, phalgu se vaibhava

 One who falsely gives up things that could actually be used in the Lord’s service proudly calls himself a ‘renunciate,’ but unfortunately he can never become a Vaiṣṇava by such an attitude.
-Abandoning his servitorship to the lotus feet of Lord Hari, and resigning himself to his solitary home—whatever is gained by that exercise can only be the worthless treasure of deception.
+Abandoning his servitorship to the lotus feet of Lord Hari, and resigning himself to his solitary home — whatever is gained by that exercise can only be the worthless treasure of deception.

 #### 17